Word Gems

 a misunderstanding of the central issue

 Many notable thinkers, such as Bertrand Russell, Voltaire, H.L.
 Mencken, Hume, and so many others, lampoon the idea of the mind ever gaining complete knowledge on anything; therefore, absolute certainty, as a function of the brain's knowledge acquisition, shall ever tantalize us as a brass ring well beyond our reach.
-Nobel laureate, Dr. Richard Feynmann, one of history's great scientists, states the case:
+Nobel laureate, Dr. Richard Feynman, one of history's great scientists, states the case:

-Dr. Feynmann offers the rational and reasonable approach to the problem of Certainty.
+Dr. Feynman offers the rational and reasonable approach to the problem of Certainty.
 I said the same in my essay, "Stars And Midnight Blue," offering many examples of how the five senses deceive us - begging the question, do we ever get anything right?
 How would we know?

 However, acknowledging all this, as the educated mind must do, many of the great thinkers have not understood that the scientific method is not the only avenue to our prize; and, in a larger sense, as I hope to present, science can never offer that highest level of Certainty to which we aspire.